auehc/auehc.github.io/_posts/Meetings/2021-02-09-spring2021_memory_forensics.md

 ## Volatility and Memory Analysis

 Volatility is a very popular open-source memory forensics tool that can be used to analyze memory and Windows registries.
 It supports a wide variety of plugins that add additional functionality.
-Some useful Volatility commands and information about important processes and things to look for are below.
+Some useful Volatility commands as well as information about important core Windows processes are listed below.

 ### Process Analysis Commands

 Volatility has a lot of built in commands that are very important for analyzing memory, and below are some of the first ones that should be run when looking at a memory dump.
 It is easiest to run Volatility if a PowerShell function is defined for it, as this makes running these commands much simpler.

 * **imageinfo** - This command provides a lot of useful information such as the date and time when the memory image was taken from the machine, the kernel build identifier, and the recommended profile to use with the image.
-This is the first command to run when analyzing an image, as this will show what Volatility profile should be used for the rest of the plugins.
+This is the first command to run when analyzing an image, as this will show what Volatility profile should be used for the rest of the commands.

 * **pslist** - This is simply just a flat list of the processes running at the time the memory dump was made.
 This is typically the second step in analyzing an image, as this can let you spot any obviously malicious processes.